 - Sufficient information related to contact and customer support.

 If you are covering YMYL content, hiring an expert to write it is compulsory.

 But not everyone can hire an expert, then how about becoming one?

 Google talks about a scenario where it won’t penalize a website even when an expert doesn’t produce the content.

 Google emphasizes a lot on the health niche.
 So, websites falling under medical YMYL sites should pay particular attention when creating content.

-You can reach out to experts to write guest posts or interview them and create a post based around it.
-But you must keep in mind to include all the necessary information about the author.
+You can contact experts to write guest posts or interview them and create a post based on them.
+But you must remember to include all the necessary information about the author.

 Google advises search quality raters to thoroughly research the authoritativeness and trustworthiness of a website by checking its reviews on several reviewing sites.

 To improve your page quality, online reputation, and ultimately, your E-A-T, you must focus on getting more positive reviews on websites that matter and fall under your niche.